• Skip to primary navigation

 1. Shred.
 Remove the core of the cabbage then thinly shred it using a sharp knife, or a mandoline slicer.

-2. Make the pickling solution, in a small saucepan, combine half a cup of water with the salt and sugar.
+2. Make the pickling solution, in a small saucepan, combine half of the water with the salt and sugar.
 Stir and heat until the sugar and salt are dissolved in the water.
 Remove from heat, and allow to cool.

 3. Combine.
 Add vinegar and the remaining water.
 Add the thinly sliced cabbage to a mason jar, then top with the pickling solution leaving half an inch of space in the jar.
 Seal and store in the fridge for at least 1 hour.